btcpayserver/btcpayserver-doc/FAQ/FAQ-Synchronization.md

 Then it means you need to scale up your server by adding more memory.

-## BTCPay Server keep showing that my node is always starting...
+## BTCPay Server keep showing that my node is always starting

 Possible cause:

 * Your bitcoin data directory is corrupted
 * You do not have enough RAM
-* Your do not have enough storage
+* You do not have enough storage

 ### Cause 1: Your bitcoin data directory is corrupted